What's Worth It

 Archaic and moody spaces lead to the freshest and brightest bedrooms and suites, these two distinct halves piecing together the Grand Bohemian Hotel.
 Inspired by a bygone era of glamor and pizzazz, the Tudor-style 2007 build seamlessly brings modern tastes to vintage touches at Asheville’s center, just outside the Pisgah National Forest and a mere stone throw from the historic Biltmore Estate.
 In your room, a calming palette of robin’s egg blues and caramels, sink back onto plush bedding beneath milky lighting, or refresh with a massage for two at the Poseidon Spa downstairs.
 Spend an afternoon perusing local and international art in the gallery or admiring the ballroom’s Swarovski chandeliers before enjoying the Red Stag Grill’s fine American fare—followed by a nightcap of Kessler in the Black Forest Wine Room.

 At the edge of the map sits a whole other world, where abysmal gorges carve up valleys and waterfalls tower around every bend.
-The village of Suduerland stands in isolation, beneath uncharted skies swarmed with impossible greens, at the gate of oblivion with beauty so immense you forget the very presence of time.
+Iceland’s southern coast stands in isolation, beneath uncharted skies swarmed with impossible greens, at the gate of oblivion with beauty so immense you forget the very presence of time.

-Sunken into the landscape on a property dotted with geothermal hot tubs and built from sweet-smelling woods, Hotel Rangá welcomes you with open arms into a regal shelter from the cold, basecamp for exploration, a divine culinary experience, and observatory for Norden’s unmissable light shows.
+Sunken into the landscape between Hella and Hvolsvöllur, on a property dotted with geothermal hot tubs and built from sweet-smelling woods, Hotel Rangá welcomes you with open arms into a regal shelter from the cold, basecamp for exploration, divine culinary experience, and observatory for Norden’s unmissable light shows.
 Here in the south, find yourself in proximity to some of the island’s greatest attractions: the hollow wreckage of a downed US Navy DC-3 aircraft (no casualties resulted from the 1973 incident), great pillars of basalt stretching skyward from ash-colored sand, and a glacial lagoon swimming with Vatnajökull’s icy deposits.
-After satisfying your deepest hungers and curiosities, wrap up in locally sheared wools by a roaring fire and let everything about this place seep into your soul.
-Where Scandinavian simplicity, refreshing sea-inspired tones, and the demeanor of a huntress melt together.
-Where home meets fantasy, and fantasy finally transpires to reality.
+After satisfying your deepest hungers and curiosities, wrap up in locally sheared wools before panoramic views and let everything about this place seep into your soul.
+Where Scandinavian simplicity, refreshing sea-inspired tones, and the demeanor of a huntress melt together, Hotel Rangá is where home meets fantasy, and fantasy finally transpires to reality.